MatthewJamisonJS/Grocery_Sorter_App/README.md

 ### Features

 - **Test Connections**: Verify Google API and Ollama are working
-- **Load from Google Docs**: Import grocery lists using a document ID
+- **Load from Google Docs**: Import grocery lists using a document URL or ID
 - **Manual Entry**: Add items one by one
 - **AI Categorization**: Automatically sort items into store aisles
 - **Export**: Save categorized lists as JSON files